 $1.3 billion plan implements robust distance learning, safety measures

-The House-Senate plan, announced this morning during a Capitol news conference, requires local school districts and health departments to work together to develop health and safety standards that are best for their unique area.
+The House-Senate plan, announced this morning during a Capitol press conference, requires local school districts and health departments to work together to develop health and safety standards that are best for their unique area.

 Under the plan, school districts could start whenever is best for them without obtaining a waiver to bypass Michigan’s Labor Day start requirement.
-Rendon said this will provide schools the necessary flexibility to begin classroom instruction as quickly and safely as possible.
+Crawford said this will provide schools the necessary flexibility to begin classroom instruction as quickly and safely as possible.

 The Return to Learn plan also:

 • Provides an $800 per pupil payment to K-12 schools to implement a robust distance learning plan and health and safety measures to return students safely to the classroom.

 • Includes a $500 per teacher payment as hazard and overtime pay and to help cover costs incurred due to transitioning to distance learning teaching plans.

 • Delivers $80 million to intermediate school districts to assist schools in coordinating and implementing distance learning plans and safety measures.

 • Redefines the word “attendance” to mean “engaged in instruction” rather than “physically present,” allowing schools to be innovative and give students the opportunity to learn outside the classroom.

 • Limits the use of snow days to encourage the use of remote instruction when in-person instruction is unsafe or unsuitable.
 Moving forward, schools would be granted just two forgiven days of instruction per year.